 While it’s referred to as a budget method, it’s more about managing your cashflow.
-If you spend more than you can pay for the month, the half payment method won’t help fix that.
-I fully admit I’m not great at budgeting, but I aim to not over spend each month without counting every dollar.
+If you spend more money than you earn each month the half payment method won’t help fix that.
+Line by line budgeting is a struggle.
+I aim to not over spend each month without counting every dollar.

 Setup separate accounts if your bank allows it, or find a different bank.

 High yield savings accounts are a great way to manage the money set aside for each bill you need to pay.
-I prefer to keep the money in separate accounts so I can easily see how much money I have available for each bill.
+Separate accounts allow you to easily see how much money I have available for each bill.

-Few banks allow you to open multiple accounts for free with low balances.
+Very few “regular” banks allow you to open multiple accounts for free with low minimum balances.
 Instead, check out Capital One 360 and Ally.
-Their online savings accounts, along with one of their checking accounts and online bill pay makes this feel like using electronic cash envelopes.
+Their online savings accounts paired with a checking account and online bill pay makes this feel like an electronic cash envelope system.

-With the higher interest rates at these banks, you’ll probably receive a few extra interest pennies each month.
+Both of these banks offer higher interest rates so you might earn a few extra interest pennies each month.
 Those extra pennies add up when you’re saving for larger semiannual and annual bills.

-For utilities, I calculate the average monthly bill for the year to plan my savings
+For utilities, calculate the average monthly bill for the year to plan your savings

 Your monthly utility bills change depending on the season.
-Take a look at your statement and see if the company offers a “budget” payment where you pay a fixed amount.
-They calculate it based on your usage for the last 12 months.
+Take a look at your statement and see if the company offers a “budget” payment option.
+It’s a fixed payment option where they calculated your average bill of the last 12 months.
 The reserves left over from a low cost summer month helps pay for a higher cost winter month.

 While a predictable bill is nice, instead of paying extra money to the company you can do the same with a savings account.
 Figure out your own “budget” amount to set aside each paycheck and use the reserves to pay the monthly bill.
 You can earn a few extra pennies from your money rather than it sitting with the utility company.

 For example if you save $25 each paycheck for your gas bill, in some months you’ll have money left over to pay for the expensive months.